My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Agencies that do what you need (poach their mid-level talent)

-Schedule conversations with at least 2 people this week.
-Even if you’re not ready to hire yet, you need to understand the market.
+Schedule conversations with at least two people this week.
+Even if you’re not ready to hire yet, you still need to understand the market.

 Day 6: Document ONE Core Process